 “In highly emotional, partisan political contests, such as the 2020 US Presidential election, voters may ‘remember’ entirely fabricated news stories,” says lead author Gillian Murphy of University College Cork.
 “In particular, they are likely to ‘remember’ scandals that reflect poorly on the opposing candidate.”

-participants failed to reconsider their memory even after learning that some of the information could be fictitious.
+Many participants failed to reconsider their memory even after learning that some of the information could be fictitious.
 And several participants recounted details that the false news reports did not include.

 “This demonstrates the ease with which we can plant these entirely fabricated memories, despite this voter suspicion and even despite an explicit warning that they may have been shown fake news,” Murphy said.